Xabi89/arztekasse/README.md

 1. getAllPlaces – Retrieves all places in the system.
         Typically, you’d fetch a list of places and pick an ID from that list.
-2.  getPlaceById – Retrieves detailed information (including business hours) for a specific place.
+2.  getPlaceById – Retrieves detailed information (including business hours) for a specific place, can be filter to retrieve only the open days of the business

 ## Api Contract
-The api contract once you have run the application can be found http://localhost:8080/swagger-ui/index.html# http://localhost:8080/v3/api-docs - to generate the client if required
+Once you have run the application, you can be found the api-contract in this url http://localhost:8080/swagger-ui/index.html# http://localhost:8080/v3/api-docs - to generate the client if required